Table of contents

 Engaging a property manager is the preferred option for investors in today's more complex property market.

-However, it is critical that you choose your property manager wisely as proactive property management can considerably increase the return from your investment property.
+However, it is critical that you choose your property manager wisely as proactive property management can considerably increase the return on your investment property.

 16 comments